educational-technology-collective/jupyterlab-playback/extension/README.md

-# text2video
+# jupyterlab-playback

 [![Github Actions Status](/workflows/Build/badge.svg)](/actions/workflows/build.yml)

 A JupyterLab extension.

-This extension is composed of a Python package named `text2video` for the server extension and a NPM package named `text2video` for the frontend extension.
+This extension is composed of a Python package named `jupyterlab-playback` for the server extension and a NPM package named `jupyterlab-playback` for the frontend extension.

 ## Command List